...

 Look to these pages for the latest from the studio and the boat yard.
 This is a simple web hosted by Go Daddy site with no cookies or security, except for Google Forms and YouTube links.
 Trust me and have fun.

-Last Updated November 5, 2023.
-Finally figured out how to upload files from within Dreamweaver making it much easier to update the site.
+Last Updated July 29, 2024.
+Included a chatbot of the site.
+November 2023 Finally figured out how to upload files from within Dreamweaver making it much easier to update the site.
 Look forward to lots of updates.
 It's been two years since I lost this capability because I left one server and moved everything over to GoDaddy.
 They have been very helpful.

 Up